-"The IRA charitable rollover, which was renewed on December 19, 201, allows individual taxpayers older than 70 ½ years to donate up to $100,000 from their individual retirement accounts (IRAs) and Roth IRAs to charitable nonprofits without having to treat the withdrawals as taxable income.
+"The IRA charitable rollover allows individual taxpayers older than 70 ½ years to donate up to $100,000 from their individual retirement accounts (IRAs) and Roth IRAs to charitable nonprofits without having to treat the withdrawals as taxable income.
 The charitable giving incentive expired on December 31, 2014 and must be renewed by Congress before individuals may utilize the incentive.
 The Council of Nonprofits supports the extension and expansion of the IRA charitable rollover.
 To learn more, please visit our site on the America Gives More Act and the Supporting America’s Charities Act.

 Why It Matters

 The IRA rollover offers older Americans the opportunity to give back to the causes they support in their communities without suffering adverse tax consequences.
 The giving incentive is of particular value to individuals who do not claim itemized deductions on their tax return because the funds are sent directly to nonprofits from IRA accounts and are never counted as income."

 "How To" from Emily Brandon of US News:

 What is a Qualified Charitable Distribution?

 A qualified charitable distribution is an IRA withdrawal that is paid directly from your IRA to a qualifying charity.
 While income tax is normally due on each traditional IRA distribution, the account owner does not need to pay taxes on the amount transferred to charity.

 How to Set Up an IRA Qualified Charitable Distribution:

 - Calculate your QCD tax break.

 - Set up a direct transfer to a charity.